bayush11/Caltech_SURF_2023/README.md

 These labels are stored in a txt with each txt being filled with all of the labels for every object within an image.
 So for example, an image with 8 bounding boxes will have 8 labels and 8 lines in the txt.

+In the PARTICLE_DETECTOR files seen, I typcially have 15 images for training and 3 images for testing.
+This is a very low amount a good number to reference is 1500 images for training and 300 images for testing.
+This also means that there will be 1500 labels in training and 300 labels in testing.

 # Step 2: Training the Model

 **Enviornment: Google Collab**